-General Education courses in the Arts and Sciences, called the Core Curriculum at King University, have served King's Traditional student population for decades and are the academic foundation for the King experience.
-Many of the courses found in the Core Curriculum equip AGS students with the skills, ideas, and knowledge they need to pursue their major coursework with confidence.
+General Education courses in the Arts and Sciences have served King's Traditional student population for decades and are the academic foundation for the King experience.
+Many of the courses found in the General Education equip AGS students with the skills, ideas, and knowledge they need to pursue their major coursework with confidence.
 In addition to their academic major, General Education courses are what distinguish college graduates from others who have not had the opportunity to complete a bachelor's degree at King University.
 Many students transfer coursework from community colleges or other higher educational institutions, while others choose to complete all coursework, including their General Education courses, at King University.

-General Education courses fulfill requirements across the five (5) Core Competencies: Citizenship, Intellectual and Practical Skills, Human Culture, Human Creative Products, and the Natural and Physical World.
-These are the same competencies that exist for Traditional students but have been packaged for AGS or Online delivery.
+General Education courses fulfill requirements across the three (3) Core Competencies in these broad areas: Humanities and Fine Arts, Social and Behavior Sciences, and Natural Sciences and Mathematics.
+Students must master these skills and ways of thinking before graduation from King and demonstrate their competence through specific measures detailed in the General Education assessment plan.
 King University also employs a Comprehensive Assessment for general education: the OAK (Outcomes Assessment at King).
 The OAK is a test given during a student's final semester before they graduate.